google/badwolf/docs/bql_query_planner.md

 | ```/user<Joe> ?p ?o```                      |    1   |
 | ```?s ?p ?o```                              |    0   |

-Clauses with _S(c)_=0 indicate clauses that would match the entire graph.
+Clauses with _S(c)_= 0 indicate clauses that would match the entire graph.

 ## Resolving multi clause patterns

-Imagine that given the example graph you would like who are the grandchild of Joe.
-You can express that query by using a compound pattern form by two clauses.
+Imagine that given the example graph you would like to know who the grandchildren of Joe are.
+You can express that query by using a compound pattern form with two clauses.

 ```
 /user<Joe> "parent-of"@[] ?child .